-Higher education students anywhere in Australia are able to enroll in Monash University’s Ukrainian Studies course, commencing First Semester 2013.
-Students will have a video link enabling them to participate in classes in real time.
-Online teaching is initially available for Ukrainian intermediate units in first and second semester.
+Higher education students anywhere in Australia are able to enroll in Monash University’s Ukrainian Studies course.
+Students have a video link enabling them to participate in classes in real time.
+Online teaching is available for Ukrainian intermediate units in first and second semester.
 These units are for students with some previous knowledge of Ukrainian, especially for those with VCE, HSC or SACE in Ukrainian language.

 Beginners level: Students enrolled at Monash University and students at other universities who are able to attend classes at the Clayton campus in person may enrol in ATS1211 Ukrainian introductory 1 and ATS1212 Ukrainian introductory 2.